 Contact Our CA Employment Law Attorney Today

 Compared to other states, California has some of the most protective leave laws in the country.
 While other states may have one or two protected leaves of absence available to employees in addition to federal leave laws, the state of California imposes a long list of protected leaves, including the New Parent Leave Act, Pregnancy Disability Leave, Military Service Leave, School Activities Leave, and more.
 As a California employee, you are entitled to take time off work for certain qualifying family and medical reasons if you are eligible under FMLA, CFRA, the New Parent Leave Act or another leave law.
-If your employer refuses to grant your leave or discriminates or retaliates against you for taking a protected leave of absence, contact our experienced California employment law attorney at Davtyan PLC to discuss your legal options.
+If your employer refuses to grant your leave or discriminates or retaliates against you for taking a protected leave of absence, contact our experienced California employment law attorney at Davtyan Law Firm to discuss your legal options.
 Any California employer who violates an employee’s right to baby-bonding leave under the New Parent Leave Act may be subject to a civil lawsuit and our lawyer can help.